cardinalblue/slides-workshop-innofest-s25a-mcp/sections/01-introduction.md

     <li>Large language model</li>
     <li>Machine learning model</li>
     <li>A bunch of numbers</li>
-    <li>It doesn't know what the current date adn time is, so you can't do this
+    <li>It doesn't know what the current date and time is, so you can't do this
       <ul>
           <blockquote class="text-amber-500 font-bold border-l-4 pl-4 border-amber-500">
             List all the movies released this year for me.